ryanatkn/gro/src/run/README.md

 $ gro run task1 task2 task3 # each is awaited before moving to the next
 ```

-## Future improvements
+## future improvements

 - [ ] integrate with the build process and watch mode
-- [ ] consider simplifying the task definition
+- [ ] consider simplifying the task definition -
-      to a single function and/or a default export,
-      and be open to use cases that use task metadata and the object syntax
+      it could be a single function if the object syntax
+      ends up not being useful for task metadata,
+      and it could be changed to be a default export